bit-soul/brc-soul/README.md

         "coid": number,                 //VC collection id, should be identity in the same CA did "vcid": number,                 //VC id, should be identity in the same CA did "attr": {                       //optional VC attributes
+          "desc": "vc-desc",            //optional VC description
-          "level": 5,                   //optional VC level
+          "icon": "ordi://53098586",    //optional VC icon, may be stored in ipfs, http, ordi and so on, default is ordi "level": 5,                   //optional VC level
           "score": 100,                 //optional VC score
           "todid": number,              //optional only allow specified did to mint